rfbergeron/bompiler/DESIGN2.md

   registers were in the original intermediate language
 - every variable assignment is automatically put on the stack once it has been computed
+- I will not use the x86 feature of using a value directly from memory in operations.
+This is inefficient, but I feel it will simplify code generation.